jandom/jandom/_posts/2020/2020-07-30-deploy-create-react-app-aws-pulumi/post1.md

 ```

 Pulumi says it's all done – but can you trust it?
-Heading over to AWS console, you should see the bucket created and view its contents:
+Heading over to AWS console, you should see the bucket created and confirm it has been created.

 ![Bucket Created](/docs/images/posts/2020-07-30-deploy-create-react-app-aws-pulumi/bucket-created.png)